LxstCxn/Roblox-notify-tracker/README.md

 # Roblox-notify-tracker

-Roblox Status Monitor is a Python script designed to track the online status changes of specified Roblox users.
-It utilizes the Roblox API to fetch user presence and display names, sending desktop notifications via the `plyer` library upon status updates.
+Roblox Status Monitor is a Python script designed to track the online status changes of your Roblox friends.
+It utilizes the Roblox API to fetch your friend list, their current presence and display names, sending desktop notifications via the `plyer` library upon status updates.
 Ensure secure handling of your Roblox authentication cookie.

 ### Roblox Status Monitor

 **Overview:**
-The Roblox Status Monitor is a Python script that monitors changes in the online status of selected Roblox users and sends desktop notifications when changes occur.
+The Roblox Status Monitor is a Python script that monitors changes in the online status of your Roblox Friends and sends desktop notifications when changes occur.
 It interacts with Roblox's API endpoints to retrieve real-time presence data and display names, and leverages the `plyer` library for notification delivery.

 **Features:**